-Mr. Bazley is a Registered Professional Engineer and has a Bachelor degree in Mechanical Engineering.
-Further, he is a Certified Engineer (Government Certificate of Competency GCC Mechanical Pretoria), a Certified Instructor/Trainer, a Certified Internal Verifier/Assessor/Trainer by the Institute of Leadership and Management (ILM), an active member of the Institute of Mechanical Engineers (IMechE) and has delivered numerous trainings, courses, seminars and workshops internationally.
+Mr. Ladwig has a Bachelor's degree in Chemical Engineering and a Diploma in Mechanical Engineering.
+Further, he is a Certified Instructor/Trainer, a Certified Internal Verifier/Assessor/Trainer by the Institute of Leadership & Management (ILM) and has delivered various trainings, workshops, seminars, courses and conferences internationally.